MacBook won't connect to Wi-Fi? How to fix it

 You can check whether your device is using DHCP and request a lease renewal by taking these steps:

-- Click Apple menu> System Settings.
+- Click the Apple menu icon and open System Settings.

 Check for software and system conflicts